Greetings, and welcome!

 —David Owen Frederic Watkins

 In contrast to code and tech, music is a vital passion of mine.
 I have been a member of choruses, school musicals, and vocal-study singing workshops.
-In college, I learned to play guitar and regularly participated in Champlain College's weekly open mic: The Grind.
+In college, I learned to play guitar and regularly participated in my school's weekly open mic: The Grind.
 In coordination with music, I've developed a passion for video editing and have used it to document and share many of my experiences.

 - "Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
 And the only way to do great work is to love what you do." - Steve Jobs